platformio/platformio-docs/plus/debug-tools/blackmagic.rst

       - Vendor-independent hardware abstraction layer for the Cortex-M processor series

     * - :ref:`framework_libopencm3`
-      - Open source ARM Cortex-M microcontroller library
+      - The libopencm3 project aims to create an open-source firmware library for various ARM Cortex-M microcontrollers.

     * - :ref:`framework_mbed`
       - Arm Mbed OS is a platform operating system designed for the internet of things